 Countless ‘encyclopaedias’ of dream symbols and meanings now exist.
 But these are published on the narrow premise that ‘one symbol fits all’.
-A new understanding of dreams shows that this is wrong.
+A new understanding of them shows that this is wrong.
 In reality, individual minds tailor symbols and dreams to meet individual needs.

-Dreams Get Rid of Emotional Arousal
+They Get Rid of Emotional Arousal

 It has been agreed for some time that dreams deal with emotion.
 However, not all emotion causes dreaming.
 Only emotional arousal unexpressed while awake causes us to dream.
 So, for example, if you have a screaming row with your partner you are unlikely to dream about it as the emotional arousal was allowed full expression.
 (In effect the problem that went into your mind whilst awake was removed whilst awake.
 Therefore it was not in your mind as you went to sleep.)